Western Reserve Historical Society

 The Western Reserve Historical Society (WRHS) is a historical society in Cleveland, Ohio.
 The society operates the Cleveland History Center, a collection of museums in University Circle.

 The society was founded in 1867, making it the oldest cultural institution in Northeast Ohio.
 WRHS is focused on the history of the Western Reserve.
 WRHS celebrated its 150th anniversary in 2017.

-Location and mission

-The Western Reserve & Northern Ohio Historical Society formed in 1867, initially as a branch of the Cleveland Library Association.
-Its first president was Charles Whittlesey, "a geologist and historian".
-"Originally, the society was located on the third floor of the Society for Savings Bank in downtown Cleveland."
-The institution first opened to the public in 1871 and purchased the entire bank building in 1892 due to the increasing size of the collections.
-From 1898 until 1938 the society resided at E. 107th St. and Euclid Avenue.
-WRHS moved to its present location in the late 1930s.
+Mission

 Located in University Circle, an arts and culture district of Cleveland, the Society houses and curates collections of cultural artifacts and documents from various people.
 The mission of the Western Reserve Historical Society is "to inspire people to discover the American experience by exploring the tangible history of Northeast Ohio."
 This is accomplished by collecting, preserving and presenting the history of all the people of the Western Reserve.
 WRHS is a private, membership-based society that also receives funding through investments, grants, and gifts.

 History

-"Founded in May 1867, the Western Reserve Historical Society is Cleveland's oldest existing cultural institution.
-It was established as the historical branch of the Cleveland Library Association which dated from 1848.
-The Society's creation was part of an important trend in the United States, the establishment of private organizations to oversee the collection and preservation of documents and objects relating to various aspects of national, regional and local history.
-While its original focus was on the history of "...Cleveland and the Western Reserve, and generally what relates to the history of Ohio and the Great West," it now concentrates on the history of Northeast Ohio."

-"Between 1867 and 1898, the Society was located in downtown Cleveland in a building which stood on what is now Key Tower, the site of the KeyBank headquarters.
-During this period the Society's collections grew rapidly as did its means of support as leading citizens, including John D. Rockefeller, collectors, and scholars became associated with its operations.
-The growth and stature of its collections were such that it obtained a charter from the State of Ohio on March 7, 1892 which made it an independent organization, one on a par with other major cultural and educational institutions that had arisen in the post-Civil War period."